Office: 725 Spadina

 UTM Office: MN6224

 In her book, Governing through Crime in South Africa: The Politics of Race and Class in Neoliberalizing Regimes (Ashgate 2013) Dr. Super examined shifts and continuities in the socio-cultural and political significance of crime over a change of regime, from a white authoritarian apartheid government to the first black government under the leadership of the African National Congress.
 She found that the demise of apartheid led to lengthening prison sentences, leading to her interest in the relationship between punishment and democratization.
-Dr. Super’s current research is on the relationship between state authority, vigilantism and penal power.
-She focuses on crime prevention in marginalized informal (shack) settlements in South Africa and examines how legal forms of community based crime prevention (such as neighborhood watches) overlap with local punitive practices.
-Dr. Super uses her work on South Africa to reflect on broader themes, including the relationship between violence and inequality and the dangers of state imposed voluntarism in contexts of high unemployment and crime.
-She has published in The British Journal of Criminology; Theoretical Criminology; Punishment and Society and; The Law and Society Review.
+Dr. Super’s current research, funded by a SSHRC Insight Development Grant, is on the relationship between state authority, vigilantism, and penal power and how this plays out over space and time.
+She focuses on how lawful techniques of crime prevention, such as Neighborhood Watches, are prone to collapse into unlawful forms of penal violence, and how discourses and practices of crime control act as racist spatiotemporal bordering mechanisms in South Africa, and beyond.
+Dr. Super researches how specific forms of penal violence (banishment, expulsions, corporal punishment, lethal collective violence, kidnapping etc.) in marginalized informal (shack) settlements in South Africa, interact with state practices of policing and punishment, and how these emerge in contexts of historic and contemporary legal pluralism.
+Dr. Super uses her work on South Africa to reflect on broader themes, including the relationship between violence, inequality, and infrastructures of punishment in colonial and postcolonial contexts.
+She has published in The British Journal of Criminology; Theoretical Criminology; Punishment and Society; The Law and Society Review; and Antipode.